vinberg88/wsl-kde6-nixos/README.md

 ---

+## 🔊 Audio Support (WSL) Bonus =)

+Audio works out of the box in this setup.

+Sound is routed from **NixOS inside WSL** to **Windows audio** using the standard WSL audio integration.
+No additional PulseAudio or PipeWire configuration is required.

+**What works:**
+- System sounds
+- Application audio (Firefox, media players, etc.)
+- KDE notification sounds

+---

 <img width="3840" height="2160" alt="nixos-wallpaper-catppuccin-macchiato" src="https://github.com/user-attachments/assets/8dbc7343-4bd9-4f88-81fe-dbbe0046e7d4" />

 A clean, reproducible, and stable setup for running **KDE Plasma 6** on **NixOS inside WSL**, using **X410** as the X11 server on Windows.